Chair: K. Ramesh Reddy

 Complete faculty listing by department: Follow this link.

-The Soil and Water Science Department offers Master of Science (thesis or professional non-thesis option) and Doctor of Philosophy degrees in soil and water science with the following specializations: ecology, environmental science, hydrologic science, and soil science.
-The Department also offers Master of Science (thesis or professional option) specialization in environmental science via distance education for place bound students (http://soils.ifas.ufl.edu/academics/degree-environscience.shtml).
+The Soil and Water Sciences Department offers Master of Science (thesis or professional non-thesis option) and Doctor of Philosophy degrees in soil and water sciences with the following specializations: ecology, environmental science, hydrologic science, and soil science.
+The Department also offers Master of Science (thesis or professional option) track in environmental science via distance education for place bound students (http://soils.ifas.ufl.edu/academics/degree-environscience.shtml).
 Requirements for the M.S. and Ph.D. degrees are given in the Graduate Degrees section of this catalog.

 The SWSD programs are designed to meet the changing needs of our clientele at state, national and international levels.
 To meet new challenges and explore new opportunities, the SWSD’s research, teaching, and extension programs are focused in five areas, with broader implication to water quality, carbon sequestration, greenhouse gases, and climate change: